Enjoy Both Seclusion and Accessibility | New Mexico and Colorado

 The Ranch at Angel Fire is a unique 186 parcel of land within the Angel Fire Resort.
 Total seclusion, yet minutes from an airport, golf & tennis country club, and a ski mountain.
 Zoned mixed-use, this property offers a variety of potential uses and may well be one of the only parcels of this type in the USA.
 Accessibility is year-round off a paved state highway.
 The culturally significant towns of Santa Fe and Taos are within easy drive times.

 In the central and southern Colorado mountains, your family can experience the perfect recreational opportunities, mountain retreats, or the option to expand your ranching or agricultural operation.
-Our current listings Strawberry Ridge Ranch, Circle E Ranch, and 4K Quarter Circle Ranch all are easily accessed year-round without having to cross high country roads and provide the ultimate in privacy.
-Each one of these ranches has an abundance of wildlife and offer excellent hunting or viewing.
+Our current listings, Strawberry Ridge Ranch, Bartlett Mesa Ranch, and 4K Quarter Circle Ranch, all are easily accessed year-round without having to cross high country roads and provide the ultimate in privacy.
+Each one of these ranches has an abundance of wildlife and offers excellent hunting or viewing.